 No assurance can be given that the goals of the investment policy will be achieved.

 This Sub-Fund is not classified as a product promoting environmental or social characteristics within the meaning of the Disclosure Regulation (Article 8), nor as a product with sustainable investment as its objective (Article 9).
 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
-The principal adverse impacts on sustainability factors ("PAI") are considered in the investment process at the level of the Management Company.
-A consideration of PAI at the level of the Sub-Fund is not binding and is not carried out in this respect.
-Information on PAI is available in the annual report of the respective Sub-Fund (Annual reports published as of 01.01.2023).
+The principal adverse impacts on sustainability factors ("PAI") are not considered in the investment process at Management Company level because the Management Company does not pursue a general strategy across funds for the consideration of PAI.
+Adverse impacts on sustainability factors are not part of the investment strategy of the Sub-Fund and are therefore not considered in a binding way.
 Investor Profile The Sub-Fund is suitable for investors who see the Sub-fund as a suitable means to participate in the capital market performance and who are seeking income.
 The Sub-Fund is therefore suitable for investors who can afford to invest their capital over the long term; i.e. a multiple year time horizon.
 Management Company Universal-Investment-Luxembourg S.A.
 Depositary State Street Bank International GmbH Luxembourg Branch Registrar and Transfer Agent State Street Bank International GmbH Luxembourg Branch Paying Agent in Luxembourg State Street Bank International GmbH Luxembourg Branch Portfolio Manager Petrus Advisers Ltd. Valuation day Every full banking day, which is simultaneously a stock exchange day in Luxembourg, London and Frankfurt am Main (with the exception of 24 and 31 December of every year) Cut-off time for subscriptions, redemptions and conversion of Shares 4 p.m.
-(Luxembourg time) on the relevant Business Day (Dealing Date) Payment of the issue prices within three (3) Business Days after the Valuation Day Payment of the redemption prices within three (3) Business Days after the Valuation Day Financial Year 1 October to 30 September 1 st Financial Year From launch to 30 September 2016 First annual report to 30 September 2016 First semi-annual report to 31 March 2016 Sub-Fund term Unlimited
+(Luxembourg time) on the relevant Business Day (Dealing Date) Payment of the issue prices within three (3) Business Days after the Valuation Day Payment of the redemption prices within three (3) Business Days after the Valuation Day Financial Year 1 October to 30 September 1st Financial Year From launch to 30 September 2016 First annual report to 30 September 2016 Sub-Fund term First semi-annual report to 31 March 2016 Unlimited Sub-runa term Offinitificed